digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/bindings-java/open-tracing.rst

 Introduction
 ============

 Distributed tracing is a technique used for troubleshooting performance issues in a microservices environment like Daml Enterprise.
-Tracing in Canton has been introduced in an :ref:`page dedicated to monitoring <tracing>`.
+Tracing in Canton has been described in a :ref:`page dedicated to monitoring <tracing>`.
 Current article describes how to write **Ledger API** client applications so that distributed traces and spans can seamlessly continue between the client and Canton software components.

-To study in deail a **Ledger API** client application with OpenTelemetry support, see an `example on GitHub <https://github.com/digital-asset/ex-java-bindings-with-opentelemetry>`__.
+To study in detail a **Ledger API** client application with OpenTelemetry support, see an `example on GitHub <https://github.com/digital-asset/ex-java-bindings-with-opentelemetry>`__.

 The example implements a variation of the already familiar ``PingPong`` application, where every call to the **Ledger API** is decorated with an OpenTelemetry trace context.
 Additionally, it demonstrates how to retrieve the trace context from the past transactions.